Reinsurance Support Services Business License in Dubai: Cost and Requirements

 Salvage Administration and Actuarial Services

-Salvage administration is one of the core activities covered under this licence.
+Salvage administration is one of the core activities covered under this license.
 It involves the recovery, management, and disposal of insured assets on behalf of insurers and reinsurers following a claim settlement.
 This includes coordinating the sale of damaged goods, vehicles, or property to recover residual value and reduce the net cost of claims for insurance carriers.

 UAE and Dubai Market Context